EliasGcf/unform-components/packages/mobile/Checkbox/README.md

 ## Installation

-**⚠️ First, you need to install [react-native-checkbox](https://github.com/react-native-community/react-native-checkbox) from react-native-community.**
+⚠️ &nbsp;**First, you need to install [react-native-checkbox](https://github.com/react-native-community/react-native-checkbox) from react-native-community.**

 ```bash
 # With NPM